A Guide to Clicker Training

-All you need to get started is a clicker - a small plastic item that makes a good loud clicking noise for your dog - and an understanding about what makes this simple dog training method work so well.
+All you need is a "clicker" - a small plastic item that makes a good loud clicking noise for your dog - and an understanding about what makes this simple dog training method work so well.

 The simple click noise may mean nothing to you - but to them it is a brilliant motivator to listen and react to your commands.
 It is a really good communication tool because they can easily understand what you want.

 The basis of clicker training is a two-stage process of learning and reinforcement.
 This psychological behavior has been studied in humans and animals for decades.

 Since you just gave him a treat, you will firmly have his attention.
 Click for giving you that attention, move your hand away, and give him another treat.

-When he barking starts again, click during a bark and give a treat.
+When he inevitably barking starts again, click during a bark and give a treat.
 As the dog swallows, make the hushing cue, click and give the treat.
 Repeat this sequence every time your dog barks.

 Reinforce "Speak" and "Shhh" anytime your Sheltie barks over the next few days.
-A little persistence now over the next week can pay off big time for years to come.
+A little persistence over the next week can pay off big time for years to come.

 Here are some very good reasons to begin clicker training with your Sheltie: